RELEASE OF LIABILITY, WAIVER OF CLAIMS, EXPRESS ASSUMPTION OF RISK AND INDEMNITY AGREEMENT

 I have read the above statements and have had any questions answered to my satisfaction.
 I understand the importance and pur- poses of these established practices.
 I recognize they are for my own safety and well-being, and that failure to adhere to them can place me in jeopardy when diving.

 Read this statement prior to signing it.
-You must complete this Medical Statement, which includes the medical questionnaire section, to enroll in the scuba training program.
-If you are a minor, you must have this Statement signed by a parent or guardian.
+You must complete this additional medical questionnaire to enroll in a diver training program or to participate in any diving activity.
+If you are a minor, you must have this statement signed by your parent or guardian.